Frequently Asked Questions

 There are two components to provide external power to your device: adapters and transformers.
 The adapter is the plug, adapting the prongs on a standard U.S. two- to three-pronged power cord to match the prongs required by the local outlets.
 The transformer changes the local voltage to that required by your device.

 Jordan takes a mix-and-match approach to electrical sockets.
-European round two- and three-pin plugs along with British square three-pin plugs are all used across the country, with frequency seemingly determined only by what the electrician had to hand during installation.
+European round two- and three-pin plugs along with British square three-pin plugs are all used across the country, with frequency seemingly determined only by what the electrician had on hand during installation.
 Their voltage is 220-240 Volts.
 U.S. outlets are 120 Volts.
 Most new devices (phones and laptops) can handle the different voltage rates, but some devices only work on the U.S. standard of 120V.
 Check your device to see what voltage range it handles.
 Most transformer blocks will have an “Input” line that defines its voltage capacity.
 For example, “Input: 100-240V” means that it will work on voltages from 100V to 240V.
 If your transformer can’t handle the different voltage, you’ll need to purchase a voltage converter.
 You can find world regional voltage converters power packs at various vendors.

 Advice From Past Participants